midilab/uCtrl/README.md

 ## MIDI

 Agregate and control MIDI interfaces.
-Agregator for [Francois Best's Arduino MIDI library](https://github.com/FortySevenEffects/arduino_midi_library) that can handle realtime operations inside uCtrl.
+Agregator for [Francois Best's Arduino MIDI library](https://github.com/FortySevenEffects/arduino_midi_library) that can handle realtime operations safely inside uCtrl.

 Make use of MIDI circuit.
 *link or image to the midi options schematic